imagej/imagej2/README.txt

 DO NOT USE THIS RELEASE FOR ANYTHING IMPORTANT.

-For this release, like 2.0.0-alpha1, we have tried to model the application after ImageJ v1.x as much as is reasonable.
+For this release, like 2.0.0-alpha1 and 2.0.0-alpha2, we have tried to model the application after ImageJ v1.x as much as is reasonable.
 However, please be aware that version 2.0.0 is essentially a total rewrite of ImageJ from the ground up.
 It provides backward compatibility with older versions of ImageJ by bundling the latest v1.x code and translating between "legacy" and "modern" image structures.

-The most significant advancement for 2.0.0-alpha2 is its use of the ImgLib2 image processing library, developed at MPI-CBG by Stephan Saalfeld, Stephan Preibisch, Tobias Pietzsch and others.
-Development of ImgLib2 received a major boost at the recent Madison Fiji hackathon, and the library is now at a point where it is usable within ImageJ2.
-Use of ImgLib2 has enabled ImageJ2 to display composite color images with individual color lookup tables, similar to ImageJ1's CompositeImage but without the seven-channel limit.
+The most significant advancement for 2.0.0-alpha3 is partial support for regions of interest (ROIs), via the JHotDraw library.
+It is now possible to draw rectangles, ellipses and polygons in an ImageJ2 display.

+We have also improved the legacy layer so that many ImageJ1 plugins work better, although it is still far from perfect.
+There is partial support for preserving both ROIs and color lookup tables (LUTs) between IJ1 and IJ2 plugin executions, meaning that you can draw a ROI and then execute an IJ1 plugin, and it will operate on only the pixels within the ROI.

 For more details on the project, see the ImageJDev web site at: http://imagejdev.org/